 You Only Get One Shot to Make a BIG First Impression on Facebook

 It’s amazing to me how many people do not have the “about” section on their Facebook profile filled out correctly.
-When a new person i.e. a potential client or connection, hits your page for the very first time, they immediately take a look at the “about” section right under your facebook profile picture.
+When a new person, i.e., a potential client or connection, hits your page for the very first time, they immediately take a look at the “about” section right under your Facebook profile picture.
 That small box sums you up in less than 30 words.
 We all know there are billions of dollars changing hands all over Facebook.
-Honestly, I don’t know the numbers, but it wouldn’t surprise me if there was more business done on facebook than on linkedin.
-With that in mind, why wouldn’t you want your “about” section to POP OUT and grab your new visitors attention and draw them in to read more about you?
+Honestly, I don’t know the numbers, but it wouldn’t surprise me if there were more business done on Facebook than on LinkedIn.
+With that in mind, why wouldn’t you want your “about” section to POP OUT and grab your new visitors’ attention and draw them in to read more about you?

 It’s 2013 and the game has not changed, it’s merely on!

-You don’t have to do a bunch or work, just make sure you fill in all the blanks and your job history links to the right pages.
+You don’t have to do a bunch of work; just make sure you fill in all the blanks and that your job history links to the right pages.
 If you use or plan on using Facebook to prospect for leads and clients, then you need to be sure they can “get to know you” the right way before they click away, forever missing the opportunity to give you their money.
-Here are the 3 sections that MUST be filed out properly on facebook if you want to look like you are competent.
+Here are the 3 sections that MUST be filled out properly on Facebook if you want to look like you are competent.

 There you have it.
-I’ve given You enough reasons why, and removed all the reasons why not.
-So go fix your profile and have the answers ready when new visitors show up with questions about you.
-In my last 3 years as an online marketer, I’ve learned that simplicity is the key.
+I’ve given You enough reasons why and removed all the reasons why not.
+So, go fix your profile and have the answers ready when new visitors show up with questions about you.
+In my last three years as an online marketer, I’ve learned that simplicity is the key.
 You don’t need a bunch of fancy sites or crazy web traffic schemes to make money.
-You only need clarity and advice from an expert that has been there and done it before.
+You only need clarity and advice from an expert who has been there and done it before.
 I’ve run the experiments to gain the experience to become the expert I am today.
 Fill out the form below and let’s talk.
 Let my experience be your advantage.